BitcoinDesign/Guide/guide/daily-spending-wallet/backup-and-recovery/landing-page.md

 # Backup & recovery

 It's important to help the user backup their wallet.
-If their phone is lost or stolen, they will need a backup of their wallet to restore access to their bitcoin.
+If their phone is lost or stolen, they will need this backup of their wallet to restore access to their bitcoin.

 With [self-custodial]({{'/guide/getting-started/principles/#self-custody' | relative_url}}) bitcoin, users who lose both their wallet access and their backup permanently lose their bitcoin.
 Arguably, this creates one of the most challenging design problems within the space.